 - Retain proof of expenses you incur because of the accident.

 - If you have been involved in a car accident, make sure you get the details of the other driver and their vehicle and/or the company the vehicle is owned by.

 - DO NOT admit liability until you have been advised by a legal professional.

-If you are unable to collect all of this evidence, don’t worry as you may still be able to file a claim for compensation.
+However, the experts at T. Madden & Associates, P.C. suggest that if you are unable to collect all of this evidence, don’t worry as you may still be able to file a claim for compensation.

 WHEN YOU GET BACK TO THE UK

 When you return to the UK, you should contact a specialist in compensation claims such as The Compensation Experts and your travel insurance company as soon as possible.

 To be able to claim compensation from your tour operator you will need to prove that the accident was not your fault and that the accident occurred at a hotel or on an excursion which was booked through the tour operator.
 If you have followed all the health and safety rules, your tour operator was negligent, where you were staying had inadequate health and safety procedures and/or you were not made aware of potential dangers, you may be able to hold the operator responsible.